High-rate intercity quantum key distribution with a semiconductor single-photon source: Results

 Here, $R$ is the CR, $t$ is the acquisition time, $\underline{n}_{R,nmp}^{X,Z}$ the lower bound of non-multiphoton emissions in the receiver module for X and Z bases, $\overline{\phi}^Z$ the upper bound of the phase error rate, $\lambda_{EC}$ the lower bound of information leakage \cite{Tomamichel2017} and $\epsilon_{cor}$ are the bits used for verification during the error correction process. $\epsilon_{PA}$ is the failure probability of privacy amplification.
 Table \ref{tab:parameters} presents both the performance of our QD-based SPS and security parameters of our QKD system, in which we consider $\epsilon$-secret $\epsilon_{sec}= 10^{-10}$ and $\epsilon$-correct $\epsilon_{cor} = 10^{-15}$ for reaching $\epsilon_{qkd}$-secure ($\epsilon_{qkd}\ge\epsilon_{sec}+\epsilon_{cor}$) \cite{Bunandar2020}.

-\section{Source performance for in-lab QKD}
+\subsection{Source performance for in-lab QKD}

-We now investigate the performance of the semiconductor SPS for the in-lab QKD experiment.
-In Fig. \ref{fig:lab_qkd}, the SKBs per pulse is shown in dependence of (a) excitation power and (b) temperature.
-The average photon number per pulse $\left \langle n \right \rangle$ and blinking-corrected $g^{(2)}(0)$ are measured and fed into Eq. \ref{eq:asymp} and \ref{eq:finite} \cite{supplementary2023_qkd}, assuming a received block size of $n_R^Z=$\SI{e8}{\bits} for the Z-basis in the finite-key regime.
+We now investigate the performance of the semiconductor SPS for the in-lab QKD experiment. {In Fig. {\ref{fig:lab_qkd}}(a), the SKBs per pulse is shown in dependence of excitation power when the QD is excited under CR of {\SI{76}{\MHz}}.} The average photon number per pulse $\left \langle n \right \rangle$ and blinking-corrected $g^{(2)}(0)$ are measured and fed into Eq. \ref{eq:asymp} and \ref{eq:finite} (see more details in Supplementary Information Sec. \Romannum{6}), assuming a received block size of $n_R^Z=$\SI{e8}{\bits} for the Z-basis in the finite-key regime.
 Both the asymptotic and finite SKBs per pulse start to drop above the excitation power of \SI{2.98(0.15)}{\micro\watt} because of a decreasing source brightness due to the damping of Rabi-oscillation under p-shell excitation \cite{Ester2008}.
-In the temperature-dependent measurement, we observe that the values degrade by $\sim$\SI{50}{\percent} upon tuning the temperature from \SI{4}{\kelvin} to \SI{34}{\kelvin} mainly because of a reduced brightness and single photon purity \cite{Nawrath2022}.
-Nevertheless, the well preserved overall performance would allow employing compact cryogenic cooling systems, indicating feasibility for commercial plug-and-play QKD systems.